Services : Repairs

 Guitar Repairs

-- Dylan Lee: acoustic & electric guitar setups & general repairs/restorations; electronics repair.
-Pickups and dropoffs are generally on Mondays; additional visits during the week are sometimes possible.
+- Dylan Lee: acoustic & electric guitar setups & major repairs/restorations (full fret leveling, refrets, large crack repair etc); electronics repair.
+Pickups and dropoffs are generally on Fridays or Saturdays; additional visits during the week are sometimes possible.

 As of December 2021, Steve Carmody is no longer accepting customer guitar repairs through HMT.
 After 30+ years of wonderful partnership with our shop, he is reducing his repair workload.
 Steve is still performing Martin warranty repairs, which are now handled directly (not through HMT).
 If you have a Martin that likely needs warranty work, you may email Steve directly at guitarrepairshop@gmail.com to arrange a repair.